 Festival des Saveurs, Ax les Thermes.
 Two days celebrating Ariège’s local produce, those who produce it, and those who cook it.
 Lots of tastings and demonstrations.

 Fête de la Noisette (hazelnut), Lavelanet.
 All sorts of events alongside the usual stands and market, over two days.
-Worth the trip.

 Fête de la Figue, Le Mas d’Azil.
 Ditto, but this time celebrating figs rather than hazelnuts.
+Well worth going to.

 Fête de la Pomme, Mirepoix.
 Two days centred around the apple; all sorts of the usual stalls, plus amazing (and fragrant) sculptures made entirely from different coloured apples.